Great Railway Journeys: Great Continental Railway Journeys

-Starting in 2020, a new series featuring railways and locations in South East Asia is being broadcast on BBC2.

 Media

 Although there have been no complete series of Great Railway Journeys released on DVD, Michael Palin's 1980 and 1994 programmes are available individually (BBCDVD1626) and as part of a box set of his collected travel documentaries, The Michael Palin Collection (BBCDVD2214).
-All seven of the 1980 Series 1 programs, including Palin's Confessions of a Train Spotter, were released in 1986 in cooperation with the BBC on VHS tapes by Pentrex, a California railroad video company.
+All seven of the 1980 Series 1 programs, including Palin's "Confessions of a Train Spotter", were released in 1986 in cooperation with the BBC on VHS tapes by Pentrex, a California railroad video company.
 They are now long out-of-print, but occasionally are offered from online sellers.
 The six episodes of 1994's Series 2 were also released on VHS.
-Often available in a six-pack of programs, though also out-of-print, they are commonly found for purchase online.
-In 2020, the BBC made series 2 available on the BBC iPlayer.
+Often available in a six-pack of programmes, though also out-of-print, they are commonly found for purchase online.
+In 2020, the BBC made series 2 available on the BBC iPlayer, followed by most episodes of series 4 in 2024.

 Books have been published to accompany the first three series, with a chapter by each of the presenters on their particular journey: